What Are Bank Holidays and How Do They Effect Payroll?

 - Expedite the process.
 If you forget to run payroll earlier but still want your employees to get paid before the holiday, some payroll providers offer flexible payroll options so you can pay to expedite paying your employees.
 For example, at SurePayroll, we offer same-day and next-day payroll options so you can speed the process up.

-While your business may not be affected by all bank holidays during the year due to your payroll schedule, there are some things you’ll want to consider to be better prepared throughout the year.
+While your business may not be affected by all 2023 bank holidays due to your payroll schedule, you should still consider the following tips to be better prepared throughout the year..

 - Be consistent.
-If you go the route of paying your employees before the bank holiday, continue to follow that throughout the year.
-It will make things easier for both you and your employees so they know what to expect.
+If you go the route of paying your employees before the bank holiday, continue to follow that throughout the entire year.
+It will make things easier for both you and your employees if they know what to expect.

 - Share your payroll schedule.
-It’s common practice for employers to share the payroll schedule with employees at the beginning of the calendar year so they will know when to expect paychecks.
+It’s common practice for employers to share the payroll schedule with employees at the beginning of the calendar year.
 This calendar should note bank holidays and anything else that could affect when your employees get paid.

 - Stay organized.
 If you decide you’re going to pay employees before the holiday, that means you’ll be collecting and inputting timesheets earlier.
 Make reminders for yourself to ensure that you are doing everything you should ahead of time.